arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/gatk/README.md

 ### Optimisation Summary

 Several attempts at optimizing were tried.
-Unbelievably, simply updating to use the latest OpenJDK16 code appears to massively speedup (probably IO) on the C5gn (ARM) HPC.
+Unbelievably, simply updating to use the latest OpenJDK16 code appears to massively speedup the C5gn (ARM) HPC.
 For the medium sized BAM file, over 10 mintutes was reduced to less than a minute.
 Seemingly 10x faster!
+While sensational, this should be largely disregarded without further testing.
+The team did not have enough time to properly reproduce these results and explain what exactly is going faster.

-Aside from using the latest JVM (OpenJDK 16) the other best optimization was making sure to use the HPC's available RAM.
+Aside from using the latest JVM (OpenJDK 16) another good optimization was making sure to use the HPC's available RAM.
 Using the `--java-opts "-Xm60G ..."` style argument in GATK to set JVM options lets you leverage the full resources of the HPC nodes.
 The ReFrame tests includes examples of these Java perf options.

+Finally, GATK4's Spark-based tooling does appear notably faster than the old GATK3 versions.
+It also scaled well to use CPU on single nodes.
+It can also scale well to use multiple nodes but that configuration was not tested here.
+It is exciting because this may enable more options for sending very large BAM files to an HPC that is capable of automatically doing all the scatter/gather style operations needed to leverage available nodes.